dislasriv/CornerStore/README.md

 ## Description
-The application will function as a store management game.
-As a player, your objective is to buy stock, upgrade your store, and make rent every 5 days.
+This is a small store management game, as a player, your objective is to buy stock, unlock new products and upgrade your store, and make rent every 5 days.
 Stock goes on clearance (loses value) after 2 days so buy responsibly!

-- This project is of interest to me since I ultimately want to be a game developer.
+##How to run
+- dowload the .ZIP file.
+- Extract the folder wherever you like, then run the CornerStore.jar file in the main project directory.
+- Have fun!

 # *User stories*:
 - As a user, I want to be able to add stock items to my inventory.